valentin-h/HierarchyJS/README.md

 <script src="/scripts/jquery.hierarchy.min.js"></script>
 ```

-Hierarchy add classes to the html tags.
+Hierarchy add classes to the html tags.<br/>
 You can include the css file to get a default formatted layout or you can write your own css :

 ```html